Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Hours: Daily 5:00am – 10:00pm

-• Standout Features: Premium Admirals Club with elevated service
+• Standout Features: Premium lounge with elevated service and quieter atmosphere

-• Amenities: Buffet with hot entrees, premium spirits, champagne, quieter atmosphere, upscale food presentations
+• Amenities: Buffet with hot entrees, premium spirits, champagne, upscale food presentations

-• No Regular Access Via: Standard Admirals Club membership or Citi Executive card (unless flying in eligible cabin)
+• Access Note: Not available via standard Admirals Club membership or Citi Executive card unless flying in an eligible premium cabin

-• Best For: Premium cabin passengers seeking elevated dining and quieter environment
+• Best For: Premium cabin passengers seeking elevated dining and a quieter environment

 USO Lounge (Concourse G Mezzanine)